 The official partner of the Jockey Club began sponsoring the Novices’ Handicap Chase in 2016, but in 2020 they decided to switch over the the Mares’ Hurdle.
 That race had been run at the Festival since 2008, taking on its association with the merchant bankers for the foreseeable future.

-In 2018, the Pertemps Final was raised from being a Listed race to a Grade 3 one.
+In 2018, the Pertemps Final was raised from being a Listed race to a Grade 3 one and then changed to a Premier Handicap.
 Having been run since 1974, that was quite a big change for the event.
 Having had various sponsor since 1993, the association with Pertemps began in 2002 and has remained in place since.

 The recruitment company has obviously enjoyed its sponsorship, having decided to renew the deal in 2016.
 In actual fact, it isn’t just the one race that takes place at Cheltenham Racecourse that is sponsored by Pertemps, but a series of them that culminates in the Final during Festival week.